CiscoDevNet/terraform-provider-cdo/docs/resources/ios_device.md

 ### Optional

+- `grouped_labels` (Map of Set of String) Specify a set of grouped labels to identify the device as part of a group.
+Refer to the [CDO documentation](https://docs.defenseorchestrator.com/t-applying-labels-to-devices-and-objects.html#!c-labels-and-filtering.html) for details on how labels are used in CDO.
 - `labels` (Set of String) Specify a set of labels to identify the device as part of a group.
 Refer to the [CDO documentation](https://docs.defenseorchestrator.com/t-applying-labels-to-devices-and-objects.html#!c-labels-and-filtering.html) for details on how labels are used in CDO.

 ### Read-Only